slawekzachcial/aws-athena-saml/README.md

 Our SAML users are defined in [aws-authsources.php](aws-authsources.php):
 `user1` has federated access to AWS and `user2` has not.

-The federated access for `user1` is accomplished by sending in SAML response, upon successful authentication, 2 attributes:
+The federated access for `user1` is accomplished by sending 2 attributes in SAML response:
 * `https://aws.amazon.com/SAML/Attributes/Role` - is a list (in our case 1-item
   list) of values having form `<role ARN>,<idp ARN>`.
-That's where we could specify multiple roles for that same IdP, one of which user would have to select before accessing AWS Console.
+That's where we could specify multiple roles, one of which our user would have to select before accessing AWS Console.
 * `https://aws.amazon.com/SAML/Attributes/RoleSessionName` - is usually the ID
   or email of the user.
 AWS Console shows in its top right corner the user as